Barcelona driver who fatally rammed a group of cyclists is sent to provisional prison

 UPDATE: Tuesday, August 23 at 6:22pm

-As reported today, Tuesday, August 23, by cronicaglobal.elespanol.es, the driver who rammed a group of cyclists in Barcelona has been sent to provisional prison.
+As reported today, Tuesday, August 23, by cronicaglobal.elespanol.es, the driver who rammed a group of cyclists in Barcelona has been provisionally jailed while he awaits his trial.
 A judge at the hearing in Rubi granted the request made by both the prosecution and the families of the victims.

 UPDATE: Monday, August 22 at 8;38pm